rmzetti/hover-exec/test/basic_tests.md

 > ***hello world***

+Also, a brief note (see later) that `hover-exec` *quickmath* is enabled - just type a math expression inside single backticks and end with `=`, eg. `7*7-7=`.
+Hovering over the expression will show the answer (using *mathjs evaluate*).
+Clicking the answer will copy it to the clipboard.

 ### Other information from the hover

 When hovering over the main code block start or end lines below: